Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Data

-\textbf{One important difference between the two approaches is the initial environment/world state}. \textbf{Simulated} datasets explicitly include \textbf{statements about the initial state} of all entities (e.g., Box 1 is empty) \textbf{while real world procedures/processes do not} mention the initial states but required to be inferred.
+\textbf{One important difference between the two approaches is the initial environment/world state}. \textbf{Simulated} datasets explicitly include \textbf{statements about the initial state} of all entities (e.g., Box 1 is empty) \textbf{while real-world procedures/processes do not} mention the initial states but are required to be inferred.
 For instance, for the photosynthesis process, we assume (but not explicitly stated) that, the plants are buried in the ground, they have leaves, and there is sun above etc...
 There are several studies~\cite{clark2018leveraging,ZhangGQWJ21} that aim to \textit{inject} such common sense knowledge through external knowledge bases.
-For some of the domains such as cooking (e.g., Onion: NotCooked, Pan: Empty), default initial states can be easier to identify, while not so easy for other expert domains e.g., technical manuals~\cite{TechTrack}.
-On the other hand, \textbf{the goal is known beforehand in crowdsourced work} (e.g., how to fix Wifi adapter, produce energy by photosynthesis), although, the \textbf{end states are again not explicitly stated but can be inferred} (e.g., Adapter: fixed).
-Meanwhile, \textbf{simulated work are mostly random simulations without any clear goal}, i.e., things moving from box to box for no reason.
-But the \textbf{final states are again well-defined}.
-Another important difference is the ``validity'' of the scenarios. \textbf{Crowdsourced} procedures written by humans are \textbf{valid} by nature; however the simulated environments need to have certain measured for the validity of the generated scenario.
+For instance, \cite{clark2018leveraging} use \gls{STRIPS}-style Semantic Lexicons to define preconditions and effects of actions.
+They use commonsense persistence algorithms to propagate states when information is missing.
+For some of the domains such as cooking (e.g., Onion: NotCooked, Pan: Empty), default initial states can be easier to identify when the task is restricted to a closed vocabulary of fixed attributes, such as existence and location (e.g., ProPara~\cite{ProPara1}), while not so easy for other expert domains e.g., technical manuals~\cite{TechTrack}.
+However, the difficulty increases significantly open-vocabulary datasets (e.g., OPENPI~\cite{OpenPI}) where entities, attributes, and state values are unrestricted.
+On the other hand, \textbf{the goal is known beforehand in crowdsourced work} (e.g., how to fix Wifi adapter, produce energy by photosynthesis), although the \textbf{end states are again not explicitly stated but can be inferred} (e.g., Adapter: fixed).
+Meanwhile, \textbf{simulated work is mostly random simulations without any clear goal}, i.e., things moving from box to box for no reason.
+But the \textbf{final states are again well-defined} because they are deterministically computed based on the explicit actions and initial state definitions in the closed world model.
+Another important difference is the ``validity'' of the scenarios. \textbf{Crowdsourced} procedures written by humans are \textbf{valid} by nature; however the simulated environments need to have certain measures for the validity of the generated scenario.
 For instance \citet{li-etal-2021-implicit} define the game as valid, if it is possible to reach the end goal from the initial state.

 Since these studies focus on tracking the state changes of the entities, the number of entity types and possible states are domain-specific and limited to a small number.
 One exception is OpenPI~\cite{OpenPI} and its derivatives~\cite{zhang-etal-2024-openpi2,OpenPIC} that consider all entity and state configurations in hundreds of WikiHow articles from various domains.
 The earliest work by \citet{SconeLongPL16} define only a single entity type such as a beaker, bottle or a person.
 Later studies~\cite{BosselutLHEFC18,ProPara1} increase the number of entity types, i.e., \citet{BosselutLHEFC18} keep a short list of ingredients, where \citet{ProPara1} focus on a small set of entities that are part of physical processes (e.g., photosynthesis) and \citet{li-etal-2021-implicit} incorporate text adventure game objects (e.g., player, chest).